scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 ---

 I’ve been working out how to develop as a product leader for the last few years.
 Blogging has been a critical tool in my development.
-This post summarises and shares the reasons I’ve found blogging to be so helpful.
+This post summarises and shares the reasons I’ve found blogging to be helpful.

 ## Context